 Preventing undisclosed production

 The detection of undisclosed production requires ongoing vigilance due to the complexity of the global supply chain.
 It’s one of the reasons that we disclose a list of our tier-1 and tier-2 suppliers’ factories every year.
-By being transparent on where our products are produced, we can create accountability for us and our suppliers when undisclosed production is used.
+By being transparent on where our products are produced, we can create accountability for ourselves and our suppliers when undisclosed production is used.

 Clear expectations and serious consequences

-In 2016, we rolled out a three-strike policy to mitigate the risk of undisclosed production units such as home working.
+We continue to operate under a three-strike policy to mitigate the risk of undisclosed production units such as home working.
 Additionally, if a zero-tolerance item is found on inspection, a supplier can be suspended for 12 months or terminated, depending on the results of the investigation.
 If undisclosed production is detected and the factory meets the other requirements of our Supplier Code of Conduct and quality standards, the supplier will receive a warning on the first instance, leading to suspension for 12 months or termination after the third instance.
 In all cases, if a zero-tolerance finding is detected at the undisclosed production unit, the supplier will be suspended for 12 months.

 To foster accountability and understanding of our requirements around undisclosed subcontracting, we informed our entire supply base and have regular interactions on the subject during our audit process.